Chart Color Schemes

 Bellamack is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-As per the latest Census evaluation in Bellamack, 72.0% of dwellings were houses, with the remaining 28.0% comprising semi-detached homes, apartments, and other types.
-This is comparable to Darwin metro's dwelling structure, which was 75.9% houses and 24.0% other dwellings.
+In Bellamack, as per the latest Census, 72.0% of dwellings were houses, with the remaining 28.0% being semi-detached, apartments, or other types.
+This is compared to Darwin metro's 75.9% houses and 24.0% other dwellings.
 Home ownership in Bellamack stood at 4.3%, with mortgaged dwellings at 35.0% and rented ones at 60.7%.
-The median monthly mortgage repayment in Bellamack was $2,400, exceeding Darwin metro's average of $2,037.
-Weekly rent median in Bellamack was $360, compared to Darwin metro's $400.
+The median monthly mortgage repayment was $2,400, above Darwin metro's average of $2,037.
+Median weekly rent was $360 in Bellamack, compared to Darwin metro's $400.
 Nationally, Bellamack's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing